rikutakei/blog_source/content/post/vim/vim_post_part1.md

 I'll touch on this a little bit later, but for now, just press `v` in normal mode to enter visual mode.

-Again, you should see `-- VISUAL --` at the bottom right hand corner of the screen, and pressing `esc` should put you back into normal mode.
+Again, you should see `-- VISUAL --` at the bottom left hand corner of the screen, and pressing `esc` should put you back into normal mode.

 Easy, right?